civican/legisinfo/44-1/bills/C-13/bill_text.md

 Subsection 39(2) of the Act is replaced by the following:

-**(2)** In carrying out the commitment of the Government of Canada under subsection (1), federal institutions shall ensure that employment opportunities are open to both English-speaking Canadians and French-speaking Canadians, taking **into** account the purposes and provisions of **this Act**.
+**(2)** In carrying out the commitment of the Government of Canada under subsection (1), federal institutions shall ensure that employment opportunities are open to both English-speaking Canadians and French-speaking Canadians, taking into account the purposes and provisions of this Act.

 ### Section 20